Our Rankings Methodology

 Students should note that our rankings do not include every school, as some programs do not meet minimum data requirements.
 Degree-seekers can use SocialWork.org rankings as a resource when researching potential schools.

 About Our Data

-The SocialWork.org quality assurance team reviews all datasets for accuracy.
+The SocialWork.org Rankings Team reviews all datasets for accuracy.
 Statistics typically come from the National Center for Education Statistics.
 This federal organization collects and analyzes education data across the country from postsecondary schools that accept financial aid.
-We pulled data from December 2020 for schools listed in the 2021 rankings.
+We pulled data from December 2022 for schools listed in the 2023 rankings.